 - Rinse out your mouth with water before each meal.

 - If you’re experiencing a metallic taste in your mouth, try using plastic utensils.

 - Citrus fruits can be refreshing — unless you have mouth sores that make them prohibitive.

 - Mints or gum can help keep your mouth feeling fresh.

-- Use more sugar in your foods to make them more palatable.
-(Note: If you are suffering from thrush because of your treatments, sugar can aggravate this condition.)
+- Increasing the amount of sugar in certain foods can make them more palatable.
+(Note: If you are suffering from thrush, sugar can aggravate this condition.)

 - It may seem obvious, but indulge in your favorite foods.

 - Food odors can trigger nausea, so let others cook for you or get takeout.

 - Notice which foods cause the most nausea and avoid them.